rbms-bsc/DCRMR/_pages/Series/Parallel-title-of-series.md

 >Parallel title of series: <CITE>European university papers</CITE>
 >Parallel title of series: <CITE>Publications universitaires européennes</CITE>

-<a name="8.215.3.2">8.215.3.2</a> *Optionally*, if it is considered that the parallel titles of series are too numerous to list exhaustively and that some may be omitted without significant loss of identification then all parallel series titles after the third may be omitted.
-Supply in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
-Include the number of omitted titles (if more than one) in the supplied phrase.
+<a name="8.215.3.2">8.215.3.2</a> *Optionally*, if the parallel titles of series in a single statement are considered too numerous to list exhaustively and some may be omitted without significant loss of identification, all after the third may be omitted.
+Supply in square brackets a phrase in the language and script of the cataloging agency to convey the nature of the omitted information.
+Include the number of parallel titles of series in the supplied phrase.
 Do not use the mark of omission.

 ## 8.215.31 Parallel subseries titles

-<a name="8.215.31.1">8.215.31.1</a> If there are both parallel series titles and subseries titles on the resource, transcribe each subseries after the series title to which it relates.
+<a name="8.215.31.1">8.215.31.1</a> If there are both parallel series titles of series and subseries titles on the resource, transcribe each subseries after the series title to which it relates.
 If any parallel titles have been omitted from the transcription, also omit their associated subseries.

 ---